Skip to content

 • Thread and conversation view for emails

-Your Samsung Galaxy device likely includes both the Gmail app and the Samsung Email app.
+Samsung Galaxy devices generally include both the Gmail app and the Samsung Email app.
 Many people use the Gmail app which is the default on Android devices.

 In Samsung’s latest Galaxy devices, you will also find the Microsoft Outlook email client app pre-installed along with Gmail.

-If you glance through the app settings of your phone, the option to set the default email app is not there.
-That said, you can certainly move your chosen email app’s icon to the Home screen for quick access to your emails.
+If you glance through the app settings on your phone, the option to set the default email app is not there.
+That said, you can always move your favorite email app to your Home screen for quick access.

 Gmail is Google’s official email client app preloaded on Android devices.
-The following table highlights some key differences between the Gmail app and the Samsung Email app:
+The following table highlights some key differences between the Gmail app and Samsung Email:

 Gmail app Samsung Email app